nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

     postgres=# CREATE SCHEMA myschema AUTHORIZATION eventsourcing;

-You can also check the syntax and static types are correct with the following command (which uses isort, Black, Flake8, and mypy).
+Check the syntax and static types are correct by running `make lint`.

 ::